Advancing-Team Based Care

 Advancing Team-Based Care Collaborative Partnerships

 This video highlights the collaboration among TA partner organizations (JSI, CCHN, NFF, TE) and the Colorado Health Foundation.
-The partnership aimed to enhance team-based care in organizations while integrating finance and equity, leveraging each partner’s unique areas of expertise.
-Through coaching, peer learning, and data assessment, the partnership sought to advance health equity and patient care.
+The partnership aimed to enhance sustainable team-based care in organizations and reduce health disparities, leveraging each partner’s unique areas of expertise.
+Through coaching, peer learning, and data assessment, the partnership sought to reduce health disparities and advance patient care.
 Coordination among teams was crucial to preventing burnout and ensuring seamless support.
 Even in the face of obstacles, the mutual learning process emphasized the critical role of expertise and communication among teams.